The different relationships that shape the astrological profile

-An aspect between planets or planets and sensitive points of the birth chart establishes a relationship involving the functions represented by the planets and the horoscope points.
-All parts of complex systems – be they biological organisms or, in our case, a planetary system – develop a network of relationships to ensure their integrity and completeness.
-An organism is formed when there is unity in diversity, and the planetary aspects combine to support this dynamic.
-We can think of them as vectors in the horoscope field (zodiac and Houses), which define the points of balance, resistance or opposition of the planetary functions; these processes shape the structure of an individual or entity in spacetime.
+An aspect between planets, or between planets and sensitive points in the birth chart, establishes a relationship that encompasses the functions represented by the planets and the points in the horoscope.
+All components of complex systems—whether they are biological organisms or, in this case, a planetary system—develop a network of relationships that ensure their integrity and completeness.
+An organism is formed when unity exists within diversity, and the planetary aspects work together to support this dynamic.
+We can think of these aspects as vectors in the horoscope field (which includes the zodiac and houses) that define the points of balance, resistance, or opposition among the planetary functions.
+These interactions shape the structure of an individual or entity within spacetime.

 For an aspect to be meaningful, it must adapt to a specific numerical expression, representing the ideal model from which the planetary link draws its rhythm.
 The aspect can “oscillate” only on well-defined frequencies, where the number is the mathematical representation of this relationship.
-Logically, in a field system such as that represented by the astrological chart, all the elements express links.
-But only those that approach or correspond to the ideal model stand out at an interpretative level by their significant proximity to the symbolic vibration represented by the number.
+Logically, all the elements express links in a field system, such as that represented by the astrological chart.
+However, only those that approach or correspond to the ideal model stand out at an interpretative level due to their significant proximity to the symbolic vibration represented by the number.

 Major and minor aspects